edsu/inkdroid.org/_posts/2026-03-16-seeing-the-web.md

 | 2026-03-13 16:50:00 | 1947 | 7363 |  | 23 | 9187 |
 | 2026-03-14 07:32:00 | 72 | 4 | 2 |  | 78 |

 The more successful crawls did a good job of crawling the entire site.
 My website is well linked, with a standard homepage, that has anchor tag based paging that includes links to all the posts.
 But knowing when your results are a partial crawl seems to be difficult.
 Knowing the actual dimensions of a "website" is one of the more difficult things about web archiving practice.
-The URLs that were labled as "skipped" were not in scope for the crawl.
+The URLs that were labeled as "skipped" were not in scope for the crawl.
 If you wanted to include those apparently there is a `options.includeExternalLinks` option when [setting up] the crawl.

 From watching the web server logs it was clear that: